Emergency9-1-1

 George Town Police Station

 The George Town Police Station is the RCIPS’ main police station, located in the centre of the capital next to the Government Building.
-It houses the majority of the Service’s uniform police and investigative units, including all uniform management offices, CID, Crime Scene Investigation, Exhibits, Community Policing, Crime Desk, K-9 and Firearms Units.
+It houses the majority of the Service’s uniform police units, including all uniform management offices, Crime Scene Investigation, and Community Policing.
 It is a hub of daily police activity and is the location where the bulk of the Service’s briefings, operational planning and investigative work take place.

 Over forty uniform police officers perform frontline duties in George Town, providing a 24-hour policing response in the islands’ most populous district across five shifts.
 This frontline response is bolstered by firearms officers, who are also attached to shifts, and community police officers who operate within three defined beats within the district.